-I am an associate professor (Maitre de conférences in French) at the Laboratoire d'écologie alpine (LECA, UMR 553 CNRS-Université Grenoble Alpes-Université Savoie Mont-Blanc, France) and at the Institut national supérieur du professorat et de l'éducation (INSPÉ) of Grenoble.
+I am an associate professor (Maitre de conférences in French) of Université Grenoble Alpes (UGA), working at the Laboratoire d'écologie alpine (LECA, UMR 5553 CNRS-Université Grenoble Alpes-Université Savoie Mont-Blanc, France) and the Institut national supérieur du professorat et de l'éducation (INSPÉ) of Grenoble.
 I am deeply interested in understanding organismal biology with an integrative approach, i.e. at a multiscale and interdisciplinary level.

 My Past Research